magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-36021-call-to-a-member-function-getId-error-on-the-order-details-page.md

 <ins>Expected results</ins>:

-Order is opened without any error.
+The order is opened without any error.

 <ins>Actual results</ins>: